bl-rd/bl-rd-archive/content/posts/my-javascript-mindset.md

 For this website, I wanted to have a way of having relevant content outside the main body.
 While there is {{<external-link href="https://www.kooslooijesteijn.net/blog/semantic-sidenotes">}}no semantic HTML element for this yet{{</external-link>}}, I thought a footnote approach ({{<footnote-link demo>}}like this{{</external-link>}}) was the next best option.
 I can make it accessible, it doesn't break up the flow of the document, and it is relatively easy to navigate the page.

-The problem came about when trying to add some temporary styling to the footnote that the reader is jumping to - providing some clarity as to which part of the page should be read.
+The problem came about when trying to add some temporary styling to the footnote that the reader is jumping to &mdash; providing some clarity as to which part of the page should be read.

 ## The solution